8 Min Read

 The cloak-and-dagger details of the insider operation - including how a middleman swallowed Post-It notes scribbled with ticker symbols to be traded - made headlines.

-Still, it's the more mundane details such as due diligence in hiring that could choke Oppenheimer (OPY.N: Quote) and Morgan Stanley (MS.N) if regulators extend their investigations, lawyers said.
+Still, it's the more mundane details such as due diligence in hiring that could choke Oppenheimer OPY.N and Morgan Stanley (MS.N) if regulators extend their investigations, lawyers said.

 The Financial Industry Regulatory Authority (FINRA) has said that examining procedures at brokerage firms for weeding out the bad apples is one of its priorities this year.

 Eydelman, 42, had a history of job-hopping, a record of customer complaints and an apparent burst of productivity in recent years, according to the lawsuits and FINRA filings.

 Though he settled down more recently to work at just two firms over the last 13 years - he was at Oppenheimer for almost ten years before moving to Morgan Stanley in September 2012 - the lawsuits abound with examples of areas where Eydelman apparently evaded compliance overseers.